-Tired of the usual 9-5?
-Like to open a business but the process seem intimidating?
+Tired of the usual 9-5 job?
+Like to open a business but the process seems intimidating?
 Starting a franchise is an excellent option, but how do you start?
 To help you assess what is required of you and what you can expect with this kind of business, here’s a primer on how to start a franchise.

 Start with Research

-Due diligence is what sets apart successful franchisee from those who are not.
-Before you jump all in, it’s wise to be prepared and learn the what to expect from a franchising business.
-It’s also good to weigh in on the different options you have.
+First, due diligence is what sets apart a successful franchisee from those who are not.
+Before you jump all in, it’s wise to be prepared and learn what to expect from a franchising business.
 Some things to consider include:

 Preference.
 What’s your personal preference?
-Loving the industry you’re in gives you an edge from the get-go.
-Even if you have to put in the time and hard work to build your business, you’ll find joy every moment of it because it’s something that’s captured your interest.
+Loving the industry you’re in gives you an edge from the start.
+Even if you have to put in the time and hard work to build your business, you’ll find joy in every moment of it because it’s something that’s captured your interest.

 Skill Requirement.
 Is there any particular skill set that you need to have to start the franchise you’re interested in?
 If there is, can they train you for it?